Table of Contents

-It’s safe to say that weed is bad for dogs, except in a few situations where the benefits might outweigh the risks.
+Weed is generally bad for dogs in the sense that it can cause severe side effects and even death.
+However, there are a few medical situations where the benefits might outweigh the risks.

 Rania Gollakner, BS, DVM, and Lynn Buzhardt, DVM, wrote that dogs have more cannabinoid receptors in their brains, making cannabis effects more extreme.
 Thus it only takes a small amount of THC to cause toxicity in dogs.

 There may be some situations where THC products are appropriate for dogs, generally when the benefits outweigh the risks.
 Some examples of this might be when the only other option is a pharmaceutical drug with severe side effects, and weed for dogs can provide similar relief with lesser negative effects.
 This should always be under the guidance of a vet.

 Marijuana can have some positive effects on dogs, like appetite stimulation, pain relief, and reduced vomiting.
 Still these can be quickly overshadowed by the negative side effects of THC, the physchoactive compound in marijuana.
 Even a small amount of THC can cause an array of negative side effects in dogs as they are more sensitive to cannabinoids than us.

 Marijuana exposure in dogs can happen in numerous ways.
 For instance, weed edibles can be accidentally left out, a dog might be in a room with someone smoking marijuana, or an owner could intentionally get the dog high.
 Whichever scenario happens, research shows that most dogs will have adverse reactions at a surprisingly low dose of THC.

 Fortunately, these side effects tend to be short-lived, but we don’t fully know the long-term impact of dogs and THC.